The last death eaters

 He heard the click of the door, and straightened up.

-« It’s beginning to be dragon pox season. »
+« Long.
+It’s beginning to be dragon pox season. »

 And of course, she was right.
 It was late.
 He just hadn’t noticed the time.